 Conservation Photographer

 Everyone on this planet affects and is affected by the ocean.
-And the pristine seas I used to dream of as a child are becoming harder harder to find.
-They are becoming more compressed and more threatened.
-As we humans continue to maintain our role as the leading predator on earth, I’ve witnessed and photographed many of these ripple effects firsthand.
-For a long time, I thought I had to shock my audience out their indifference with disturbing images.
+And the pristine seas I used to dream of as a child are becoming harder and harder to find. are becoming more compressed and more threatened.
+As we humans continue to maintain our as the leading predator on earth, I’ve witnessed and photographed many of these ripple effects firsthand.
+For a long time, I thought I had to shock audience out of their indifference with disturbing images.
 And while this approach has merits, I have come full circle.
-I believe that the best way for me to effect is to sell love.
-I guess I’m a matchmaker of sorts and as a photographer, I have the rare opportunity to reveal animals and entire ecosystems that lie hidden beneath the ocean’s surface.
-You can’t love something and become a champion for it if you don’t know it exists.
+I believe that the best way for me to effect change is to sell love.
+I guess I’m a matchmaker of sorts as a photographer, I have the rare opportunity to reveal animals and entire ecosystems that lie hidden beneath the ocean’s surface.
+You can’t love something and become a champion for it if you don’t know exists.
 Uncovering this — that is the power of conservation photography.

 (Music)